sonatipek/password-manager/README.md

-# password-manager
+# Password Manager
-Password manager that I coded using Python's tkinter library and customtkinter library
+Password manager that I coded using Python's tkinter library and customtkinter library An application that users can use by saving their passwords to MSSQL.
+The user interface was created with customtkinter.

-## VERİTABANI Bağlantııs
+## Database Connection
-Veritabanı bağlantısı MSSQL'ile oluşturuldu.
-Henüz girişte tablo ve db oluşturulmuyor.

-Kullanıcıların MSSQL'e şifrelerini kaydederek kullanabilecekleri bir uygulama.
-Kullanıcı arayüzü customtkinter ile oluşturuldu.
+The database connection was created with MSSQL.
+Table and db are not created on login yet.

 ## Gereklilikler
-MSSQL
+- MSSQL
-tkinter
+- tkinter
-customtkinter
+- customtkinter

-## Özellikler
+## Features
-- şifre oluşturucu
+- Password generator
-- email kontrol modülü kullanıldı
+- Email control module used